 Super Bowl is happening this weekend!
 Are you ready for those unexpected guest who loves to hang out in your husband’s Man Cave???? !!
-Be ready, you can make these strombolis during the week and freeze them so when they decide to invade your husband’s man cave they will be feed by you; who is so ingenious, to have everything under control !
+Be ready, you can make cheese steak stromboli during the week and freeze them so when they decide to invade your husband’s man cave they will be feed by you; who is so ingenious, to have everything under control !
 When those appetites flare you will be able to tame that beast and not be overwhelmed with “what do I do first! ? ! ?

 All joking aside, these strombolis can really be the answer to your appetizer query or appetite; (punctuation) period.